MLIS Program Performance

 *Students who obtain a No Credit in INFO 289 have one more chance to retake the e-Portfolio course.
 A No Credit is awarded if a student fails to submit at least 10 satisfactory statements of competency with supporting evidence.
 If a student receives a second No Credit, they are disqualified from the MLIS program.
 Between fall 2010 and fall 2018, there were thirteen disqualifications due to failing to produce a satisfactory e-Portfolio after two attempts.

 Graduating Student Exit Survey Data

 We survey our graduating students each semester as they complete the MLIS program.
-The information below is from one of our most recent exit survey, presenting the responses we received from MLIS students who graduated in spring 2018.
+The information below is from one of our most recent exit survey, presenting the 155 survey responses we received from MLIS students, who graduated in December 2018.

-For a summary of 2018 responses see MLIS Student Experience (Spring 2018)
+For a summary of 2018 responses see MLIS Student Experience (Fall 2018)